wootje/savsoftquizv6.0-web-server-edit/readme.md

 ## Removed the need for docker.
-Upload to the root of your web server, import SQL & you're good to go
+It's ready to upload to your web server.

 Changes:
 1. Removed Docker files